 and any associated fixed surface infrastructure in accordance with the definition of previously developed land set out in the NPPF Annex 2 glossary.
+If criterion ?f) is the final paragraph then this will be deleted to improve clarity.
 40 The Policy does not acknowledge the exception allowed for within the NPPF (para 145) where redevelopment would "not cause substantial harm to the openness of the Green Belt, [and] where the development would re-use previously developed land and contribute to meeting an identified affordable housing need".
 See response to comment 39 made above.
 41 Representation comments that "The proposed policy wording appears to seek to impose development constraints (in terms of 'highly or moderately accessible' which itself is not defined, therefore ambiguous) not presently contained in NPPF (particularly in para 145).
 See response to comment 39 made above.
 42 Representation comments: "should a development site currently or formerly have been subject to land-use(s) which have the potential to have caused contamination of the underlying soils and groundwater then any Planning Application must be supported information to show the risks can be safely managed."
 Accordingly criterion b) may need to be amended to include specific mention of "underlying soils and groundwater".
 See response to comment 39 made above.
 43 Paragraph 6.1.13 notes that "27% of businesses felt existing employment sites should be protected" but, in theory at least, Policy H.3 might encourage the redevelopment of employment sites for residential use Demand for employment sites to be protected was not borne out in the evidence.

-44 Local authority representation notes that paragraph 6.1.15 is wrong in suggesting that residential garden land within the Green Belt (as distinct from that within urban areas) is addressed specifically in the NPPF.
+is wrong in suga representation notes that paragraph 6.1.15 gesting that residential garden land within (as distinct from that within urban areas) is ifically in the NPPF.
 The amendment here is itself misleading as a result of partially quoting the NPPF source.
 Since the source will be fully referenced I suggest omitting the whole of the last sentence.
 Agreed.
-Amend the last sentence of para 6.1.15 to: It includes the curtilage of the developed land but specifically excludes agricultural/ horticultural land and land in built up areas such as residential gardens.
+Amend the last sentence of para 6.1.15 to: It includes the curtilage of the developed land but specifically excludes agricultural/horticultural land and land in built up areas ------------------ -- -- --- such as residential gardens.
+The Examiners guidance on modifying this will be accepted.
 45 Paragraph 6.1.17 makes a similar error in suggesting that the policy relates to sites "within settlements."
 Agreed.
 Delete the words "within settlements" 46 Paragraph 6.1.18 is inappropriately addressed to Solihull MBC and by referencing the NPPF it appears to imply that Solihull policy is at odds in some way with the NPPF but NPPF paragraph 121 does not specifically apply to the Green Belt.
 Agree, delete para 6.1.8.